vanelo/sls-unit-test/README.md

 # sls-unit-test
-Examples of unit and integration testing
+Examples of unit and integration tests

 ## Examples from
 These examples are from these videos: